davidomarf/davidomar.com/content/writings/procedurally-generated-subway-networks.md

 and then compute the area of each polygon.
 This works because each point that built a polygon, is the closest point to every point inside that polygon.

-![Usage load for stations in subway network][usage-load-1]

-The more usage load, the darker the shade of red.
+{{< img src="/img/writings/procedurally-generated-subway-networks/subway-network-usage-load.png" caption="Usage load for stations in subway network.
+The more usage load, the darker the shade of red." >}}

 ##### Brute Force